corefan/xenko-docs/en/manual/get-started/install-xenko.md

     Click **Yes**.

-12. Xenko checks if the prerequisites **Visual C++ Redistributable** and **Visual Studio Build Tools** are installed.
+12. Xenko checks if the prerequisites **Visual C++ Redistributable** and **Build Tools for Visual Studio** are installed.
 If they're not installed, follow the prompts to install them.

     ![Installing VS build tools](media/installing-vs-build-tools.png)